 Other Advantages of Two-Stage Gas Snowblowers

 With single-stage models, the spinning auger cuts into the snow, gathers it up, and blows it out of the discharge chute.
-Though technically not self-propelled (that is, by the engine), the action of the auger does have the affect of driving the snowblower forward as it comes into contact with the driveway surface (the operator simply has to steer it).
-But as the Lowe's "Snow Blower Buying Guide" points out, "Because the auger directly contacts the clearing surface, single stage throwers are best used on pavement or other smooth surfaces."
+Though technically not self-propelled (that is, by the engine), the action of the auger does have the effect of driving the snowblower forward as it comes into contact with the driveway surface (the operator simply has to steer it).

 But with two-stage gas snowblowers, the auger that sucks up the snow does not contact the clearing surface, meaning you can do your snow blowing even on crushed stone or gravel driveways.
 However, there is a flip side to the augur not contacting the surface: unfortunately, a thin coating of snow will be left behind.